paponius/userstyles/README.md

 I have tens of _styles_ and plan to share majority of them.

 ### ADs
-A preview image of my Styles do not show ADs.
-But they are not removed.
+A preview image of these Styles do not show ADs.
+But they are not removed by these UserStyles.
-I follow a practice to not combine everything into one Userstyle.
+I don't want to support general AD removing.
+Also, to follow a practice of not combining multiple features into one,
-In my set, there are Dark Styles and DeAnnoy styles.
-I don't do AD removing Styles.
-ADs are crucial for a site support, I don't want to support AD removing.
-I do not use ADs, so the screenshots I make do not show them.
-I consider external content, like "(i)Relevant" articles to be ADs too, like Outbrain, Dianomi.
-ADs are running in an iframe or a shadow DOM.
-They do load randomly and each is using its own structure.
-They are quite impossible to style.
-But I do change the background of ADs containers in some places.
-This might cause a text on some ADs to not be readable.
+"Dark" styles do change color style, "DeAnnoy" styles do remove or change behavior of certain page elements and, if desired, find and install a style for removing ADs.
+I do not provide them.
+Multiple styles for one web site can work together without any measurable overhead.

+The exception are some annoying ADs, masking themselves as main page content, leading to other useless pages, or are otherwise intrusive.
+These ADs are 1, background-colored/bordered by "Dark" styles.
+2, can be disabled in "DeAnoy" styles.

+These includes 3rd party enhancers with "(i)Relevant" articles, like Outbrain, Dianomi.
+Moreover, they are mostly embedded in a shadow DOM or an iframe.
+And that makes them impossible or difficult to style.

 ### Features